Apple Inc.: Branding

 The original official logo of Apple was used from 1977 to 1999.

 According to Steve Jobs, the company's name was inspired by his visit to an apple farm while on a fruitarian diet.
 Apple's first logo, designed by Ron Wayne, depicts Sir Isaac Newton sitting under an apple tree.
-It was almost immediately replaced by Rob Janoff's "rainbow Apple", the now-familiar rainbow-colored silhouette of an apple with a bite taken out of it.
-This logo has been erroneously referred to as a tribute to Alan Turing, with the bite mark a reference to his method of suicide.
+It was replaced in 1977 by a rainbow-colored silhouette of an apple with a bite taken out of it, designed by Rob Janoff.

-On August 27, 1999, Apple officially dropped the rainbow scheme and began to use monochromatic logos nearly identical in shape to the previous rainbow incarnation.
-An Aqua-themed version of the monochrome logo was used from 1997 until 2003, and a glass-themed version was used from 2007 until 2013.
+On August 27, 1999, Apple dropped the rainbow scheme and began using single-color logos nearly identical in shape to the previous incarnation.
+An Aqua-themed version of the logo was used from 1997 until 2003, and a glass-themed version from 2007 until 2013.

-Apple evangelists were actively engaged by the company at one time, but this was after the phenomenon had already been firmly established.
-Apple evangelist Guy Kawasaki has called the brand fanaticism "something that was stumbled upon", while Jonathan Ive claimed in 2014 that "people have an incredibly personal relationship" with Apple's products.
+Guy Kawasaki has described the brand fanaticism as "something that was stumbled upon".
+Jony Ive said in 2014 that "people have an incredibly personal relationship" with Apple's products.

-Fortune magazine named Apple the most admired company in the United States in 2008, and in the world from 2008 to 2012.
-On September 30, 2013, Apple surpassed Coca-Cola to become the world's most valuable brand in the Omnicom Group's "Best Global Brands" report.
-Boston Consulting Group has ranked Apple as the world's most innovative brand every year As of 2005.
-As of January 2021, 1.65 billion Apple products were in active use.
-In February 2023, that number exceeded 2 billion devices.
-In 2023, the World Intellectual Property Organization's Madrid Yearly Review ranked Apple's number of trademark applications, filled under the Madrid System, as 10th in the world, with 74 trademark applications submitted during 2023.
+Fortune named Apple the most admired company in the United States in 2008, and the most admired company in the world from 2008 to 2012.
+In 2013, Apple surpassed Coca-Cola to become the world's most valuable brand in Interbrand's "Best Global Brands" report.
+Boston Consulting Group ranked Apple as the world's most innovative company every year from 2005 through 2017.
+As of February 2023, more than two billion Apple devices were in active use worldwide.

-Apple was ranked the No. 3 company in the world in the 2024 Fortune 500 list.